AR-BRABA/minishell/docs/CONTRIBUTING.en.md

 - Process:

-  - Tasks moving to PR will transition from `In Progress` to `validation`in GitHub Projects;
+  - Tasks moving to PR will transition from `In Progress` to `Validation` in **minishell**'s' GitHub Projects;

   - PR validations will be conducted in meetings where each developer presents their work;

-  - Tests will be executed and validated by the other team memberto approve the PR.
+  - Tests will be executed and validated by the other team member to approve the PR.